An Empirical Study on Challenges for LLM Application Developers: Methodology

 Fig.~\ref{Fig:posts_data} shows a screenshot of a post\footnote{\url{https://community.openai.com/t/547685}} from the OpenAI developer forum.
-Typically, a post consists of several key elements: title, category, tags, question description, and code snippet, with a few posts having accepted answers.
-These posts also include additional relevant information, such as creation time, last reply time, reply count, view count, and the number of participating users.
-In this step, we gather the following metadata: the post's title, creation date, and the number of replies.
+Typically, a post consists of several key elements: title, category, tags, question description, code snippet, and the accepted answer (These elements have been marked in this figure).
+These posts also include additional relevant information, such as creation time, reply time, reply count, view count, and the number of participating users.
+In this step, we gather the following metadata: the post's title, creation date, the reply time, and the number of replies.
 We also collect user metadata including usernames and registration times.
 In summary, by June 2024, we had crawled data from {\postnum} posts and {\usernum} users.

 \textbf{Step 2: Determining popularity trend.} To analyze the popularity trend of LLM development among developers, we first perform the time series analysis.
-Specifically, we count the number of new posts and new users over different periods (i.e., every three months) from the forum's inception in February 2021 until our data collection deadline in June 2024.
+Specifically, we count the number of new posts and new users over different periods (i.e., every three months) from the forum's creation in February 2021 until our data collection deadline in June 2024.
 Detailed result analysis can be found in Section~\ref{sec:popularity}.

-\textbf{Step 3: Determining difficulty level.} In our primary investigation, we find that a small proportion of posts mark one of the replies as ``Solution" (i.e., indicating the acceptance by the questioner).
-The possible reason is that users in this community do not strictly adhere to this practice, unlike those in Stack Overflow~\cite{yazdaninia2021characterization}.
-Therefore, the methodology of determining difficulty levels through the proportion of accepted answers, as employed in prior studies~\cite{wen2021empirical,wang2023automl,chen2020comprehensive}, is not applicable in our study.
-In our study, we mainly assess the difficulty level of questions solely based on the number of replies received.
-Our study assumes that a lower number of replies indicates a higher level of difficulty in addressing the question.
+\textbf{Step 3: Determining difficulty level.} Questions related to LLM development often present significant challenges when attempting to solve them.
+To better assess the difficulty of these questions, we analyze them from three key perspectives by following the previous studies on Stack Overflow mining~\cite{abdellatif2020challenges,rosen2016mobile,alshangiti2019developing}: reply numbers, accepted solution ratio, and the time required to receive the first reply.
+Specifically, the number of replies helps gauge community engagement, the accepted solution ratio indicates how frequently a question reaches a satisfactory resolution, and the time required to receive the first reply provides insight into how quickly developers engage with the question.
+By combining these perspectives, we aim to capture a more holistic view of the difficulty level of LLM-related questions.
 Detailed result analysis can be found in Section~\ref{sec:difficult}.